cas8398/flutter-fastlog/README.md

 # Flutter FastLog

 A super lightweight and high-performance logging package for Dart and Flutter.
-Supports customizable log levels, colors, timestamps, and emojis.
+Supports customizable log levels, colors, timestamps, tag, and emojis.

 ## Features